sgclasher/agentic-ai-flow/README.md

 # Agentic AI Flow Visualizer

+**🤖 AI Assistant Context:** This is an Agentic AI Flow Visualizer built with Next.js that connects to ServiceNow to visualize AI workflows.
+The project is expanding into a comprehensive business AI advisory platform with digital twin capabilities.
+Key focus areas: React Flow visualizations, ServiceNow integration, business process automation, and AI-powered insights.
+Current tech stack: Next.js 15, React 19, ReactFlow, Zustand, Dagre.
+Follow React/JavaScript best practices, prioritize modular components, and maintain security-first approach for ServiceNow connections.

+**🎯 Vision:** Evolving from a ServiceNow visualization tool into a free lead-generation platform for AI advisory services, featuring business digital twins, agentic workflow recommendations, and multi-platform blueprints (ServiceNow, Salesforce, etc.).

 A Next.js application for visualizing ServiceNow agentic AI data as interactive flow diagrams.
 This tool transforms structured JSON data from ServiceNow's agentic AI platform into an interactive, collapsible node graph that helps users understand the relationships between use cases, triggers, agents, and tools.

 ## Purpose